My first colour memory

 It is very apparent in my Sketchbook Club as my attendees are drawn to the same collection of colours each week, some prefer pastel shades, others more pure and others more vivid.
 With my colour workshop, people focus entirely on what THEY love, what they are drawn to.

-My advice would be that, immerse, think deeply and give yourself time to experiment, what IS ‘your’ red/blue etc.?
-You will not regret it 🙂
+My advice would be that: immerse yourself, think deeply and give yourself time to experiment, what IS ‘your’ red, blue etc.?
+You won’t regret it.

 If a colour was named after me…

 I think it would have to be a yellow, in homage to that table back in Primary school and because it gives me so much joy as a colour.

 I also wear a lot of yellow and use it frequently in my artwork.
 I use it like chilli, add a drop into any colour and it gives a real boost.

 What is the psychology behind the colour yellow?
 Martha investigates for Psychologies Magazine.

 - For more information about Jennie and her work – including her workshops – visit her website.